tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 * Skins
 * Colorpacks

-If you check the repo with standard pack https://github.com/tvjsx/tvjs-xp you'll find that each extension contains `x.json` file with this structure.
+If you check the repo with the standard pack https://github.com/tvjsx/tvjs-xp you'll find that each extension contains `x.json` file with this structure.
 For example, https://github.com/tvjsx/tvjs-xp/blob/main/src/extensions/settings-win/x.json includes only one widget

 ```json
 {